 On May 3, 2019, the Company's stockholders approved the Tonix Pharmaceuticals Holdings Corp.
 2019 Employee Stock Purchase Plan (the "2019 ESPP").
 As a result of adoption of the 2020 ESPP, as defined below, by the stockholders, no further grants may be made under the 2019 ESPP Plan.
 On May 1, 2020, the Company's stockholders approved the Tonix Pharmaceuticals Holdings Corp.
 2020 Employee Stock Purchase Plan (the "2020 ESPP").
+As a result of the adoption of the 2022 ESPP, as defined below, by the stockholders, no further grants may be made under the 2020 ESPP").
 As a result of the adoption of the 2022 ESPP, as defined below, by the stockholders, no further grants may be made under the 2020 ESPP Plan.
 On May 6, 2022, the Company's stockholders approved the Tonix Pharmaceuticals Holdings Corp.
-2022 ESPP Plan.
+2022 Employee Stock Purchase Plan (the "2020 ESPP").
+As a result of the 2020 ESPP, as defined below, by the stockholders, no further grants may be made under the 2020 ESPP Plan.
 On May 6, 2022, the Company's stockholders approved the Tonix Pharmaceuticals Holdings Corp.
-2022 Employee Stock Purchase Plan (the "2020 ESPP Plan.
+2022 Employee Stock Purchase Plan (the "2020 ESPP").
+As a result of the 2020 ESPP Plan.
 On May 6, 2022, the Company's stockholders approved the Tonix Pharmaceuticals Holdings Corp.
-2022 Employee Stock Purchase Plan (the "2020 ESPP Plan.
-On May 6, 2022, the Company's stockholders approved the Tonix Pharmaceuticals Holdings Corp.
-2022 ESPP").
+2022 Employee Stock Purchase Plan (the "2020 ESPP"), and together with the 2019 ESPP and the 2020 ESPP, the "ESPP Plans")).

-The 2022 ESPP allows eligible employees to purchase up to an aggregate of 3,000,000 shares of the Company's common stock.
+The 2022 ESPP allows eligible employees to purchase up to an aggregate of 93,750 shares of the Company's common stock.
 Under the 2022 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of the Company's common stock at the end of the offering period.
 Each offering period under the 2022 ESPP is for six months, which can be modified from time-to-time.
 Subject to limitations, each participant will be permitted to purchase a number of shares determined by dividing the employee's accumulated payroll deductions for the offering period by the applicable purchase price, which is equal to 85 percent of the fair market value of our common stock at the beginning or end of each offering period, whichever is less.
 A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2022 ESPP, subject to the statutory limit under the Code.
-As of March 31, 2022, 7 shares were available for future sales under the 2020 ESPP and 3,000,000 shares were available for future sales under the 2022 ESPP.
+As of June 30, 2022, 1 share was available for future sales under the 2020 ESPP and 93,750 shares were available for future sales under the 2022 ESPP.